mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```

 ```
-Of note, some of GSbAG’s customers expressed concern with the gunnery software.
+Of note, some of GSbAG's customers expressed concern with the gunnery software.
 A variant of the class was built that replaced the heavy fighter and its docking bay with a dozen additional staterooms.
 This change, coupled with reducing the capabilities of the main computer and